json-schema-org/referencing/draft-handrews-jri.md

 #### `"$defs"`

-The value of the `"$defs"` property MUST be an object, which MUST have objects as the values of all of its properties.
-JRI keywords MUST be allowed in these objects.
+The value of the `"$defs"` property MUST be an object.
+The values of that object's properties are intended to be reference targets.
+Therefore, the values can potentially be of any type, although context specifications can further constrain them as discussed in {{context-loc}}.
+For values that are objects, JRI keywords MUST be allowed.
 Aside from their use in JSON Pointers or similar structural identifiers, the property names within the `"$defs"` object MUST NOT be considered to impose specific semantics to the property values.

 ### Referencing